items for the Snow Sport Enthusiast!

-(just below your goggles) when zipped up all the way can
+face (just below your goggles) when zipped up all

-really keep the wind and cold out of your jacket for those
+the way can really keep the wind and cold out of your

-blowing off your head and the rain from dripping on
+it from blowing off your head and the rain from

 - Bungee cord material is preferable for flexibility.